 Eggplant Moussaka Recipe

 Moussaka is a traditional dish in Greece and Turkey.
 There are many variations of this delicious eggplant dish.
-This is a guide about eggplant moussaka
+This is a page about eggplant moussaka

 This recipe was originally written to make 2 servings and is referred to in the Sunset cookbook as Miniature Moussaka.
 It is a variation on the more traditional recipes from Greece or Turkey.
 I have tripled it to share and freeze the leftovers.